-Overlaying is laying more than a standard lat stake at a betting exchange.
+Overlaying is laying more than a standard lay stake at a betting exchange.

-By overlaying you win more money at the exchange if your lay bet wins, but make less profit if your back bet wins at the bookmaker.
+Overlaying wins more money at the exchange if your lay bet wins.
+But make less profit if your back bet wins at the bookmaker.

 Overlays are useful for free bet on winner horse racing offers.